PhiTux/DailyTxT/README.md

     # Set it to False or remove the line completely to disallow registration of new users.
     - ALLOW_REGISTRATION=True

+    # Use this if you want the json log file to be indented.
+Makes it easier to compare the files.
+Otherwise just remove this line!
+    - DATA_INDENT=2

+    # Set after how many days the JWT token will expire and you have to re-login.
+Defaults to 30 days if line is ommited.
+    - JWT_EXP_DAYS=60
   ports:
     - "127.0.0.1:<host_port>:8765"
     # perhaps you only want: